Home » Strength Training for Muay Thai: 5 Powerful Ways to Dominate in the Ring

 Beginner Foundation Program

-New fighters should start with a strength training program for muay thai that emphasizes movement quality over heavy loads.
+New fighters should start with a strength training program for Muay Thai that emphasizes movement quality over heavy loads.
+For exercises that build functional strength while improving endurance, check out this hiking strength training guide.

 Monday – Lower Body Focus: